Wondering what user testing is all about or how does it work?

 Let us take a quick look at what user testing entails and the reasons why it is a valuable tool.
-We will also take a look at the different types of user testing we have, and the situation in each method works best.
+We will also discuss the different types of user testing, and the situations where they work best.

-The automotive industry is an excellent example of an industry that values user testing.
-Automakers will never put a car in a showroom without the subject that particular car model to different test such as driving the car over long miles, crash testing it all in the bid to fine-tune its performance based on the data gathered from the various test and feedback from users.
-This explains why user testing is of great importance to the commercial web and mobile software designs to be able to achieve producing a perfect product.
+The automotive industry is an excellent example of user testing advocates.
+Automakers will never put a car in a showroom without subjecting it to different tests.
+This includes driving the car over long miles and crash testing it to come up with a performance-based plan on how to fine-tune it.
+This explains why user testing is vital to the commercial web and mobile software designs in producing a perfect product.

 Everyone is limited in knowledge in one form of the other, and this limitation plays out in different ways.
 Experts are not exempted even in their field of expertise as they can also be limited in their judgment.

 In this form of testing, moderation is not required, and users simply surf a website and read the task to be carried out on the screen.
-This Unmoderated session can take place in two different forms
+This Unmoderated session can take place in two different forms.

 Recorded mouse movements and time – this method involves the user test participant performing specific task and filling out a questionnaire as a form of feedback after the session.
-This used when interacting with a large group of users.
+This is used when interacting with a large group of users.

 The advantages of user testing include: